Schedule a free screening with a developmental therapist who will walk you through the process.

-Make the First Five Count is Easter Seals FREE child development screening tool to help measure and keep track of your child’s growth and development.
+Make the First Five Count is Easterseals FREE child development screening tool to help measure and keep track of your child’s growth and development.

-Take the ASQ-3 to look at key developmental areas: communication, gross motor, fine motor, problem solving and personal social skills.
+To look at key developmental areas: communication, gross motor, fine motor, problem solving and personal social skills.
 You will be asked to answer questions about things your child can and cannot do.

-Tome el ASQ-3 para mirar áreas clave del desarrollo: comunicación, habilidades de motor grueso y motor fino, resolución de problemas y habilidades sociales personales.
+para mirar áreas clave del desarrollo: comunicación, habilidades de motor grueso y motor fino, resolución de problemas y habilidades sociales personales.
 Se le pedirá que responda preguntas sobre cosas que su hijo/a puede y no puede hacer.

-Take the ASQ SE-2 for a more in depth look at a child’s social and emotional skills.
+For a more in depth look at a child’s social and emotional skills.
 This survey includes questions about your child’s ability to calm down, take direction, follow rules, follow daily routine, demonstrate feelings and interact with others.

 Based on your responses, the results will help you see if your child’s progress is on track and alert you to any potential concerns.